 Sitting in the backseat of his steel gray Mercedes-Benz sedan, Ben switched the mobile phone to his other ear and removed the seatbelt out of his way, loath to strap himself in for any length of time.
 When its band rested tightly across his chest, he struggled to breathe, preferring instead to trust in his long-time chauffeur’s driving abilities more than a piece of nylon fabric hinged to a pulley.
 “I am in the car heading to the Club.
 I should arrive in twenty minutes.”

-“Still happily married to the woman of your dreams?” his wife said, whimsy exuded from her lyrical voice.
+“Still happily married to the woman of your dreams?”
+Olivia’s lyrical voice echoed on the line.

 “Ah, my beautiful Olivia.
 The last forty years have been amazing.
 So much ahead of us and still to come.”

 “I love you more than yesterday.”

 “But not as much as tomorrow.”
 He played along, enjoying their frivolous banter.

 “Please get to the party soon.
 It’s not any fun when I’m dancing a rumba by myself.
 Remember when we crashed into the instructor taking those silly dance lessons, and she yelled at us for being fools… oh, I never laughed so hard.”